t-0hmura/orca-mlips/OPTIONS.md

 | `off:small`, `off:medium`, `off:large` | MACE-OFF23 for organic molecules |
 | `anicc` | ANI-CC model |

 The `mp:` prefix selects Materials Project models, `off:` selects organic force field models.
-A local file path or URL can also be passed.
+A local file path or URL can also be specified.
 Run `mace --list-models` to see the full list.
 Models are downloaded automatically on first use.

 - `--dtype float32|float64` (default: `float64`)
 - `--calc-opt KEY=VALUE` (repeatable) — Extra kwargs for MACE calculator.